wdporter/i-am-that-vuepress/8-the-self-stands-beyond-mind/readme.md

 **Q:**&ensp;Yet I want happiness.

 **M:**&ensp;True happiness cannot be found in things that change and pass away.
 Pleasure and pain alternate inexorably.
 Happiness comes from the self and can be found in the self only.
-Find your real self (*swarupa*) and all else will come with it.
+Find your real self (<span class=tooltip>swarupa<span class=tooltiptext>One’s own form, nature, character.</span></span>) and all else will come with it.

 **Q:**&ensp;If my real self is peace and love, why is it so restless?